 The Family Fun Night and the main festival take place in Meyrick Park, which is just to the north of Bournemouth town centre.
 By bus, alight at Bournemouth Square and walk up through the Gardens, turning right by the Town Hall, then walk alongside the park until you reach the entrance (or the start of the queue).

-The parade runs through Bournemouth, starting on the East Cliff, then up through the town centre ending at Meyrick Park.
+The normal parade route runs through Bournemouth, starting on the East Cliff, then up through the town centre ending at Meyrick Park.
+In 2026, due to ongoing construction work, the parade started on the West Cliff and made its way to Meyrick Park via the Triangle.

 Parking